Active vs Passive Investment Management

 Ramifications of Point 2

 Performance around the market return is a zero-sum game.
 This is either misunderstood or ignored.
-If the market returns 7%, the average rate of return of all participants must equal 7% pre-cost.
+If the market returns 7%, the average rate of return of all participants in the market must equal 7% pre-cost.
 The group of all participants can not average 8% or 6% or anything different than 7% pre-cost in this example.
 If one or more participants earn more than the pre-cost market return, it is certain that one or more must earn less than the pre-cost market return.
 This is as certain as if one student earns a mark higher than the class average, at least one student must earn a mark lower than the class average.

 This is the same for a negative return.
 If the market returns -7% participants as a group must average -7% pre-cost.
 The group of all market participants can not average anything different.
 If one or more earn more than the market average, -5% for instance, it is certain that one or more earn less than -7%.